gmanatwk/aspnet-core-training/Module02-ASP.NET-Core-with-React/Exercises/Exercise01-Basic-Integration.md

 **Issue**: React app not loading
 **Solution**: Check that Node.js is installed and `npm install` was run in the clientapp folder.

-**Issue**: API calls failing
+**Issue**: API calls failing (404 errors) **Solution**:
-**Solution**: Check the browser console and ensure the API is running on the correct port.
+1. Check the browser console and ensure the API is running on the correct port
+2. Verify the Vite proxy configuration matches your ASP.NET Core port
+3. Check `Properties/launchSettings.json` for the correct HTTPS port
+4. Update `vite.config.ts` proxy target to match

+**Issue**: Vite dev server not starting
+**Solution**:
+1. Ensure you're in the clientapp directory when running npm commands
+2. Check that all dependencies are installed: `npm install`
+3. Verify Node.js version is 18+ with `node --version`

+**Issue**: Build files not found (dist folder) **Solution**:
+1. Run `npm run build` in the clientapp folder first
+2. Ensure the ASP.NET Core configuration points to `clientapp/dist` not `clientapp/build`

 **Issue**: Hot reload not working
+**Solution**:
+1. Make sure you're running `dotnet run` from the project root
+2. The SPA middleware should automatically start the Vite dev server
+3. Check that the npmScript is set to "dev" not "start"
-**Solution**: Make sure you're running in Development mode and the React dev server is running.
+4. Ensure you're running in Development mode

 ---